Qmundo/AP-Lit-25-Game/README.md

 # AP-Lit-2025
 What's the point of this AP Lit Class (in my opinion)???👀 made with love in Windsurf📖💖
 Controls: WASD/Arrow Keys to move.
-Press R to restart
+Press R to restart.
 Goal: Reach enlightenment🤩

 Backstory: What is goodness?
 In my opinion, goodness is just a set of actions, no matter how big or small, that are taken to create a better world.